 It might be surprising to see some beach towns listed as a few of the best places to spend the fall in North Carolina.
 However, those in the know will tell you that the stunning sandy shores of this state’s superb coastline can be better to visit during this season than the summer.

 It means far fewer crowds on the idyllic but often busy beaches, especially in Atlantic Beach on the Crystal Coast.

 The temperatures are often warm enough to soak up some rays and have a swim during the day and then layer up for cozy sea breeze filled evenings.
 I love this season better than summer as the brutal North Carolina humidity is almost nonexistent.
 Also, the incredible Carolina Kite Festival takes place here in October.

 Imagine kites of all styles, shapes, and colors filling up the clear skies above soaring in the wind.
 What could be a more whimsical way to have some fall time fun?

 Named after its resemblance to the Swiss Alps, you can see why Little Switzerland may be a perfect place to visit in the cooler seasons.
 It’s a fan favorite for fall colors, especially for those driving the Blue Ridge Parkway, with the peak foliage happening around the middle to end of October.

-Deemed to have some of the best leaf peeping in the east, it’s just off of the Blue Ridge Parkway.
-Discover picturesque views of Mount Mitchell, Table Rock, and Grandfather Mountain.
+Deemed to have some of the best leaf peeping in the east, it’s just off the Blue Ridge Parkway.
+Discover picturesque views of Mount Mitchell, Table Rock, and Grandfather Mountain as you drive.